qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    at the bottom of the widget opens the :menuselection:`Settings --> Options --> Map Tools` menu, where you can select the rubberband color, the precision of the measurements and the unit behavior.
-You can also choose your preferred measurement or angle units but keep in mind that those values are overridden in the current project by the selection made in the :menuselection:`Project --> Properties... --> General` menu, and by the selection made in the measurement widget.
+You can also choose your preferred measurement or angle units, but keep in mind that those values are overridden in the current project by the selection made in the :menuselection:`Project --> Properties... --> General` menu, and by the selection made in the measurement widget.